MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 ```

 ### -TelephoneNumber
 Filters the returned results to a specific phone number.
-Supports E.164 format like +12065551234 and non-E.164 format like 12065551234.
+It is optional to specify a prefixed "+".
 The phone number can not have "tel:" prefixed.
 We support Direct Routing numbers with extensions using the formats +1206555000;ext=1234 or 1206555000;ext=1234.

 ```yaml
 Type: System.String